Ed.M. with Certification in School Counseling

 Knowledge/Understanding

-• School Counseling students will develop knowledge and expertise necessary to implement a comprehensive school counseling program to address academic, career, and social-emotional development of their own students, as well as a deep understanding of contemporary issues that impact school counseling practice.
+• School counseling students will develop knowledge and expertise necessary to implement a comprehensive school counseling program to address academic, career planning, and social-emotional development of their own students, as well as a deep understanding of contemporary issues that impact school counseling practice.

 Communication/Community Building

-• Students will develop professional relationships through participation in clinical placements and organizations such as ASCA and the New Jersey School Counselor Association (NJSCA).
+• Students will develop professional relationships through participation in clinical placements in school settings, as well as in counseling organizations such as ASCA, ACA and the New Jersey School Counselor Association (NJSCA).

 Diversity, Equity, and Inclusion (DEI)